jonathanmorais/endoenginnering/README.md

 # microservices summary

 * `t1d-api`: REST Interface.
-* `cr-grpc`: gRPC microservice to provide Carbohydrate Ratio
+* `cr-service`: microservice to provide Carbohydrate Ratio
-* `isf`: microservice to put the insulin Sensitivity Factor
+* `is-service`: microservice to put the insulin Sensitivity Factor
+* `rec-service`: microservice that provide a calcule approximate of doses.

 # API